gdonovan1/Public_Portfolio/visualizations/Process flow diagrams/README.md

     - **The purpose** of this interactive dashboard is to really scrutinize data pipelines, identifying areas for improvements or to identify dependencies for troubleshooting.

   ### How to update data_pipeline flow diagrams
-  1. Update ref.data_pipeline_table_dependencies.csv and ref.production_table_dependencies.csv with any changes to data pipeline inputs or outputs or routine dashboards that use data_pipeline products.
+  1. Update ref.mock_table_dependencies.csv and ref.production_table_dependencies.csv with any changes to data pipeline inputs or outputs or routine dashboards that use data_pipeline products.
      - Important notes:
        - Ensure that new rows have a value for every variable.
        - If a new schema is added that previously did not exist, a very unpleasant fillcolor will be added to represent it.
 Manually hardcode new schema fillcolors in setup_ref_flow_markdown.Rmd to avoid this.